-Abstract- Recently, as various types of networks are introduced, a number of Transmission Control Protocol (TCP) congestion control algorithms have been adopted.
+Abstract - Recently, as various types of networks are introduced, a number of Transmission Control Protocol (TCP) congestion control algorithms have been adopted.
 Since the TCP congestion control algorithms affect traffic characteristics in the Internet, it is important for network operators to analyze which algorithms are used widely in their backbone networks.
 In such an analysis, a lot of TCP flows need to be handled and so the automatic processing is indispensable.
 This paper proposes a machine learning based method for estimating TCP congestion control algorithms.
 The proposed method uses a passively collected packet traces including both data and ACK segments, and calculates a time sequence of congestion window size for individual TCP flows contained in the traces.
 We use a classifier based on deep recurrent neural network in the congestion control algorithm estimation.
 As the results of applying the proposed classifier to ten congestion control algorithms, we obtained high accuracy of classification compared with our previous work using recurrent neural network with one hidden layer.
+This paper also describes the results of applying the classifier to popular web servers for checking the distribution of congestion control algorithms in the real world.

-Keywords- TCP; Congestion Control; Deep Recurrent Neural Network.
+Keywords - TCP; Congestion Control; Deep Recurrent Neural Network.